NHSDigital/dtos-devops-templates/infrastructure/modules/diagnostic-settings/tfdocs.md

 ### <a name="input_log_analytics_workspace_id"></a> [log\_analytics\_workspace\_id](#input\_log\_analytics\_workspace\_id)

-Description: id of the log analytics workspace to send resource logging to via diagnostic settings if logging to log analytic workspace is being used.
+Description: Identifier of a log analytics workspace to send resource logging to via diagnostic settings if logging to log analytic workspace is being used.

 Type: `string`